jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

     KeyB <=> KeyD
     KeyC <=> KeyD

-This might become difficult to manage.
+This can become difficult to manage.
 You could make it a bit more generic like this:

     Order
     {